CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 ### SPF Timer Defaults

-OSPF3 uses the following default timers to prevent consecutive SPFs from overburdening the CPU:
+OSPF3 uses the following default timers to prevent consecutive [SPF](## "Shortest Path First") from overburdening the CPU:

 - 0 milliseconds from the initial event until SPF runs
 - 50 milliseconds between consecutive SPF runs (the number doubles with each SPF, until it reaches the maximum time between SPF runs)